rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### User Activity Event

-Poll for user activity events
+This trigger is used to poll for user activity events.

 ##### Input